 5 Characteristics of Cloud Computing

-According to NIST, there are five essential characteristics of a cloud computing model, which include:
+According to NIST, there are five essential characteristics of a cloud model, which include:

 - Resource Pooling: Computing resources such as storage, processing, memory and bandwidth are geographically independent.
 The customer can not only access them regardless of location, but many times has no control or knowledge over the location of the hosted resources.
 Computing resources are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically assigned and reassigned according to consumer demand.